-We've found the Sonata to have plenty of headroom, a spacious rear seat and a very large and useful trunk.
+We've found this Sonata to have plenty of headroom, a spacious rear seat and a very large and useful trunk.
 The interior is also attractive with a two-tone dashboard and metallic trim.

-The Sonata was also redesigned for the 2011 model year and has elevated itself from a "very solid choice" to "the top of its segment".
+The Sonata was also redesigned for the 2011 model year (this sixth-generation was produced through the 2014 model) and elevated itself from a "very solid choice" to "the top of its segment".
 It offers a myriad of appealing qualities, including its sleek design, smooth drive, capable handling, spacious interior, impressive feature list, large trunk, excellent safety ratings, long warranty and strong value for the dollar.

-In addition to its impressive materials quality and solid construction, the powertrain offers both surprising athleticism and power while still delivering high fuel mileage.
-And with more standard features than its competitors while still priced $2,000-$3,000 less, this newest Sonata offers a value that will likely continue it heady sales growth.
+In addition to its impressive materials quality and solid construction, this ersion's powertrain offers both surprising athleticism and power while still delivering high fuel mileage.
+It again included more standard features than its competitors while priced $2,000-$3,000 less, making them still very attractive in today's used market.

-All in all, we think the Sonata deserves a very close look for people in the market for an affordable, yet feature-laden and well-constructed used midsize sedan.
+All in all, we think an older Sonata deserves a close look for people in the market for an affordable, yet feature-laden and well-constructed used midsize sedan.

-There are actually several different ways to buy a used Sonata at the lowest price, and even at wholesale.
+There are actually several different ways to buy an older used Sonata at the lowest price, and even at wholesale.
 You can click on the links to each of the following methods to get the specific instructions.